rackerlabs/technical-blog/_posts/2020-05-01-create-alerts-for-long-running-backups-on-Azure.md

 authorIsRacker: true
 authorAvatar: 'https://s.gravatar.com/avatar/ea51707a4a182959177d9b8244835571'
-bio: "An Azure professional, blog writer, and community contributor who is passionate about PowerShell.
-I'm learning Terraform and forging my path to be on top."
+bio: "An Azure professional, blog writer, and community contributor who is passionate about PowerShell, I'm also learning Terraform and forging my path to be on top."
 canonical: https://blog.topqore.com/monitor-azure-backup-with-log-analytics/
 categories:
     - Azure
 metaTitle: "Create alerts for long-running backups on Azure"
-metaDescription: "This post explores explore how to monitor Microsoft&reg; Azure&reg;
+metaDescription: "This post explores how to monitor Microsoft&reg; Azure&reg;
-backups and, if they run long, trigger an alert on them with the help of Log Analytics."
+backups and, if they run long, use Log Analytics to trigger an alert on the servers."
 ogTitle: "Create alerts for long-running backups on Azure"
-ogDescription: "This post explores explore how to monitor Microsoft&reg; Azure&reg;
+ogDescription: "This post explores how to monitor Microsoft&reg; Azure&reg;
-backups and, if they run long, trigger an alert on them with the help of Log Analytics."
+backups and, if they run long, use Log Analytics to trigger an alert on the servers."
 ---

-This post explores explore how to monitor Microsoft&reg; Azure&reg; server backups and, if the backups run long, use Log Analytics to trigger an alert on those servers.
+This post explores how to monitor Microsoft&reg; Azure&reg; server backups and, if the backups run long, use Log Analytics to trigger an alert on the servers.

-**Teaser**: The post unveils new features of Azure **Backup Report**, and Azure **Monitor** and offers some fancy Kusto Query Language (KQL) operations.
+**Teaser**: The post unveils new features of Azure **Backup Report** and Azure **Monitor** and offers some fancy Kusto Query Language (KQL) operations.

 <!-- more -->